flexibeast/guides/mdoc-quickstart.md

 Markdown is a *bad* choice for producing quality man pages.
 It's presentation markup, not semantic markup, without even the possibility of the document author systematically adding semantics (unlike, for example, HTML, where one can add semantics via the `class` attribute).
 It has many flavours, each slightly different from the others: for example, the pandoc(1) man page lists "commonmark", "commonmark_x", "markdown", "markdown_mdd", "markdown_phpextra" and "markdown_strict" as distinct formats.
 And although the CommonMark spec exists, to a certain extent it suffers from the "[now you have 15 competing standards](https://xkcd.com/927/)" problem.
 It's certainly relatively easy to *write*, but it's much less easy to *parse*, hindering format conversion.

+For a more comprehensive critique of Markdown, refer to [this post on undeadly.org](https://undeadly.org/cgi?action=article&sid=20170304230520).

 Even if you refuse to write mdoc(7) when authoring man pages, *please* try to use a source language that substantially facilitates semantic markup (e.g. HTML).

 ## roff implementations